A service provided by the BC Centre for Disease Control

 • Neurosyphilis: Infection of the central nervous system can occur at any stage.
 Symptoms may include headache, dizziness, personality changes, balance problems, dementia, vision changes, hearing loss, numbness or weakness in the legs.

 Pregnancy: If you are pregnant, you should be screened for syphilis.
 You can pass syphilis to your child during pregnancy and birth.
+For more information visit the Syphilis in Pregnancy Resource List.

 Prevention